Chart Color Schemes

 Forest Hill is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Forest Hill's dwellings, as per the latest Census, consisted of 72.0% houses and 28.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Forest Hill's dwellings, as per the latest Census, consisted of 72.0% houses and 28.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
 Home ownership in Forest Hill stood at 39.6%, with mortgaged dwellings at 34.0% and rented ones at 26.5%.
-The median monthly mortgage repayment was $2,123, exceeding Melbourne metro's average of $2,000.
-Median weekly rent in Forest Hill was $396, slightly higher than Melbourne metro's $390.
-Nationally, Forest Hill's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+The median monthly mortgage repayment was $2,123, higher than Melbourne metro's $2,000.
+Median weekly rent was $396, compared to Melbourne metro's $390.
+Nationally, Forest Hill's mortgage repayments exceeded the Australian average of $1,863, while rents were above the national figure of $375.

 Frequently Asked Questions - Housing